saphetor/varsome-api-client-python/docs/developer-guide.md

 ### Batch lookup (synchronous)

-`batch_lookup` sends variants in batches and returns a `list[BatchResult]`.
-Each `BatchResult` pairs the submitted variant strings with the corresponding API response list, aligned by index.
+`batch_lookup` sends items (variants, genes, etc.) in batches and returns a `list[BatchResult]`.
+Each `BatchResult` pairs the submitted query strings with the corresponding API response list, aligned by index.

+The `query_type` parameter controls what type of batch lookup is performed:
+- `"variants"` (default): variant batch lookup
+- `"genes"`: gene symbol batch lookup
+- `"cnvs"`: not supported for batch (CNVs must be queried individually)

+#### Batch variant lookup

 ```python
 from varsome_api.client import VarSomeAPIClient